 These three components should be your top concerns when it comes to determining if an answering service is right for your business.

 The number of rings that your callers hear will have a huge impact on the outcome of their call.

 The standard in the telephone answering industry is to answer a call after three rings.
-Three rings equates to about ten seconds of wait time.
-After that, callers become restless and impatient.
+Three rings equates to about eighteen seconds of wait time.
+After that, callers become restless and impatient

 With a long ring time, some callers will hang up before the operator is even able to answer.
 Because these callers have lost their patience with your company, they have moved on to your competition.
 If you are in an industry where your callers are potential customers, this can be very damaging to your business.